 Police Testing and Certification

 Melbourne, Florida 32935-2399

 (321) 433-5640, Extension 5638

 3. View the job posting, complete the online application and background questionnaire, and submit all required documentation.

 4. All applications are held by City Hall for 90 days or until a vacancy is posted.
 Once a vacancy is posted, all applications that meet minimum requirements are forwarded to the department recruiter.

 5. The recruiter will screen all applicants and background investigations.
 This screening will identify candidates who have the desirable characteristics for the vacant position(s).
 Specialized needs of the City and Police department might be considered in the selection of candidates for interview.
-All candidates not selected shall have his or her application returned to the Personnel department.
+All candidates not selected shall have his or her application returned to the Human Resources department.

 6. Applicants meeting the above criteria will be selected for review by an interview board.
 The Board will rate the candidates on the following: Oral communications, composure/self-confidence, ability to make critical decisions, motivation and attitude relative to law enforcement, conduct and behavior relative to law enforcement, and professional knowledge.
 Candidates will also be rated separately by each board member.